Dalgona coffee is a perfect creamy whipped coffee. It’s a perfect treat for this summers. And yes!! it’s trending also.

 This tastes just like cold version of my homemade CCD style cappuccino.

-Best Beaten Coffee/ Dalgona Coffee
+More Details For The Best Dalgona Coffee

+Dalgona is a creamy coffee.
 Here the mixture of instant coffee and sugar is beaten to incorporate air into it.
 So that it will be frothy and creamy.
 Then top the creamy whipped mixture on chilled milk.

 In this whipped coffee, an equal proportion of instant coffee, sugar, and hot water is beaten.

 Yes, you can keep this whipped coffee in the refrigerator for a week.
 Just remove from the refrigerator.
 Then add to chilled milk.
+In case you are making for hot coffee, keep it out of refrigerator for 15 – 20 minutes or till it comes to room temperature.
+Then add to the hot milk.
+Otherwise your coffee may turn cold fast.

 Dalgona is a South Korean whipped coffee.
 It resembles the same as Indian beaten coffee or cappuccino coffee.
 In both coffee forms, coffee and sugar mix are beaten and whipped to the frothy and airy mixture.